Frequently Asked Questions

 What is hyperbaric oxygen therapy?

-Patients breathe 100% oxygen while in a specially designed and constructed hyperbaric chamber while the atmospheric pressure is increased 2-3 times normal level.
+Patients breathe 100% oxygen in a hyperbaric chamber while the atmospheric pressure is increased 2-3 times normal level.
 This saturates the entire body with oxygen.
-Each treatment session lasts 90 minutes.
+Each treatment session is less than two hours.
 Patients require on average, 40 treatments for their wounds to heal.

 How does it work?